 The regulations are far from perfect in this country, and way too many billfish die each year as bycatch in commercial operations, but that does not give us the right to not follow the regulations in place.
 It is not difficult at all to leave them in the water and still get a good hero shot.

-Taking a good photo of a billfish: After your crew has a calm fish alongside the boat.
+How to tak a good photo of a billfish, after your crew has a calm fish alongside the boat.

 1. Leave it in the water.